Create New User Account

 Step 2.
 Now click on User Accounts.
 Then, click on Manage another account.

 Step 4.
-Type user name, as you required. i.e Test in below image and then Choose account type (Standard or Administrator).
+Type a new user name, as you require. i.e., Test in the image below and then select the account type (Standard or Administrator).

-Now click the Create account button to finalize account creation.
+Now click the Create account button to finalize the new account creation.
 The new user account is now created and ready for use.Step 5.
-Finally, to check this new created user, go to Start Menu and click on switch users or you may restart your computer.
+Finally, to check this newly created user, go to the Start Menu and click on Switch Users or you may restart your computer.
 It will take you to the logon screen and you can see new “Test” account is created and ready to use.

-[Read: Enable or Disable Administrator Account in Windows 7]
+[Read: Enable or Disable Administrator Accounts in Windows 7]

-Majorly, there are two different types of Windows user accounts: administrators and non-administrators also called standard user account.
+Majorly, there are two different types of Windows user accounts: administrators and non-administrators also called standard user accounts.

-Administrator Account: Administrator user account has a complete access to install & remove software and can make any changes to system settings.
-Sometimes, it may prompts you to provide a password just for confirmation before being allowed to open, as per your given command.
+Administrator Account: Administrator user account has complete access to install & remove software and can make any changes to system settings.
+Sometimes, it may prompt you to provide a password just for confirmation before being allowed to open, as per your given command.

-Administrator is also authorize to make changes that affect the system or other users too.
+The Administrator account is also authorized to make changes that affect the system and other users too.

 Standard User Account: A standard user account can use most of the installed software and change system settings that do not affect other user accounts.

-Therefore, if a standard account user wants to make such kind of changes, which may affect other user account, UAC (user account control) prompted to your screen and will ask to enter Administrator password to get the given command done.
+Therefore, if a standard account user wants to make such changes, which may affect other user accounts, UAC (user account control) prompt to users screen and will ask to enter the Administrator password to get the given command done.

 7ANBs5aU